Pik-9/PokerTH-Tracker/README.txt

 the internet portal openclipart.org for providing funny cliparts to be used in PokerTH Tracker.
 All cliparts are published under the terms of an open source license.

+PGP
+---

+All precompiled binaries since v0.2.2 are signed with my PGP key 992E9547.
+If it is not signed or the signature is broken, you should not trust the source!

 License